zhz-yan/zhz-yan.github.io/_news/announcement_2.md

   </div>
 </div>

-It has been a wonderful journey, and I am excited for the new chapter at Guangxi University.
+It has been a wonderful journey, and I am deeply grateful to all my advisors, colleagues, and friends who supported me along the way.